riceissa/issarice.com/drafts/spaced-repetition.md

 they start using SRS for math and japanese vocabulary and lesswrong articles, will they forget more news articles at a faster rate than if they hadn't used SRS at all?

+# in praise of orphan cards

+something interesting that happens now with anki: now that I've been using it for several months, I encounter cards that ask for _details_ of some idea that I've totally failed to memorize.

+To give an example from today, the question was something like "in logical induction, what is the type of a valuation feature?"
+And I was like "uhh, what's a valuation feature again?"
+Like, I have totally failed to internalize that idea.
+So then, asking what the type of it isn't even useful!
+Well, it _is_ useful because i couldn't answer it, so it gave me a cue to look back at it.